-Oslo Strikkefestival (Oslo Knitting Festival) is Norway's only community-driven, international fiber festival.
+Oslo Strikkefestival (Oslo Knitting Festival) is Norway's biggest community-driven, international fiber festival.

 The goal of Oslo Strikkefestival is simple.
-We aim to promote fibre crafts the way we know them to be: modern, relevant, accessible and always surprising.
+We aim to promote fibre crafts the way we know them to be: modern, relevant, sustainable and always surprising.

-So we embrace knitters, crocheters, weavers and makers who do things differently, encourage new trends and ensure that entrance to our festival is open to everyone—from the needle-novice to the craft-connoisseur.
+We embrace knitters, crocheters, makers and producers who do things differently, encourage new trends, promote sustainable solutions and puts quality above all else.
+The festival is open to everyone—from the needle-novice to the craft-connoisseur.

 Oslo Strikkefestival is about more than the weekend of the festival.
 It’s about people, about the environment, about our local and international makers community.
 We believe knitting is a craft that holds great—and often underestimated—power.